 The present study contains a set of cross-cultural materials that can be useful to Westerners coming to work in Korea.
 Most of the CIs describes academic or work related setting and can be useful as a training tool to help properly orient Westerners to Korean psychology and thus, reduce cultural conflict.
-More such CIs (see Brislin & Cushner, 1996) need to be developed in more accepted, the model was developed with people (mostly diverse settings.
-Finally, the current study indicates that from the Third world countries) who underwent the language proficiency of host culture can be far more acculturation in Canada and US.
-Therefore, the model important factor facilitating acculturative understanding. needs close examination with a large dataset especially We used subjective response as the measure of language when the data is like the current one (i.e., Westerners in proficiency.
+More such CIs (see Brislin & Cushner, 1996) need to be developed in more diverse settings.
+Finally, the current study indicates that the language proficiency of host culture can be far more important factor facilitating acculturative understanding.
+We used subjective response as the measure of language proficiency.
 Future study is needed to explore this factor with some behavioral measures.